 The good compounds/chemicals in fruits, vegetables, and healthy fats, known as antioxidants, help fight these oxidized parts of the oil and potentially reduce your risk for cancer.
 This is why it is so important to eat a well-balanced diet filled with quality plant based foods.
 In fact, the American Institute for Cancer Research (AICR) recommends at least 2/3 of your diet come from quality plant based foods like leafy greens, veggies, fruits, nuts, and seeds.

 It is a good idea to cook with oils that have a higher smoke point.
 Cooking with these high smoke point oils helps you minimize the amount of oil that is oxidized.
 And that’s where avocado oil comes in.
 It has a smoke point over 450°F!
 That means you can bake, sauté, pan fry, and not have to worry about hitting the smoke point.
-Let’s look at the smoke point of some common cooking oils:
+Let’s look at some common smoke point of oils:

 Smoke Point (°F) of Common Cooking Oils